 This, except for the rides to and from the city and the boy’s return to the farm at the end, sketches the main action of the novel, but it leaves untouched the dramatic center of the book, the struggle for ideological supremacy.

 Young Tarwater wars within himself over this rational adolescent conscience and the religious madness acquired from the old man.
 Within himself the younger uncle, Rayber, struggles to resist the same fanatical impulses learned during his own brief exposure to the prophet as a child and to retain his rationalism while in the presence of Tarwater.

 These conflicts are real, burning with emotion which breaks out into the fire of violence.
 And so is the rest of the novel.
 The characters are real, revealing themselves and their histories at every turn.
 The progress of the plot conforms exactly to the truth which experience would invent for these people shaped by these forces in their lives.

 Motivation and madness

 Of course, Miss O’Connor’s characters are distortions.
 They seem to be removes from the urban middle culture in which most of us operate.
 The old man is a paranoiac.
 But it is her purpose to show another kind of life – a life in which idea and passion alternately rule action – and the effects of this seesaw motivation.
 She is not interested in portraying balanced human behavior, but in making real madness really recognizable by closing it in truth.

 Whether this is the nest service a novelist of Miss O’Connor’s extraordinary ability can perform for her society on doubts.
 Her muse is somewhere in a cave.
 But if you can separate a work of art from its larger social responsibilities, which I cannot, then this is a novel of unqualified excellence.
 It compels reading.
 It clings in memory.

 *This post contains affiliate links.
-If a product is purchased by linking through this review, The Literary Ladies Guide receives a modest commission, which helps maintain our site and helps it to continue growing!
+If a product is purchased by linking through, The Literary Ladies Guide receives a modest commission, which helps maintain our site and helps it to continue growing!